Principal curvature: Line of curvature

 In these figures, the red curves are the lines of curvature for one family of principal directions, and the blue curves for the other.

 When a line of curvature has a local extremum of the same principal curvature then the curve has a ridge point.
 These ridge points form curves on the surface called ridges.
 The ridge curves pass through the umbilics.
 For the star pattern either 3 or 1 ridge line pass through the umbilic, for the monstar and lemon only one ridge passes through.

 Applications

-Principal curvature directions along with the surface normal, define a 3D orientation frame at a surface point.
-For example, in case of a cylindrical surface, by physically touching or visually observing, we know that along one specific direction the surface is flat (parallel to the axis of the cylinder) and hence take note of the orientation of the surface.
+Principal curvature directions, along with the surface normal, define a 3D orientation frame at a surface point.
+For example, on a cylinder, along a certain unit vector, the surface is flat (parallel to the axis of the cylinder).
 The implication of such an orientation frame at each surface point means any rotation of the surfaces over time can be determined simply by considering the change in the corresponding orientation frames.
 This has resulted in single surface point motion estimation and segmentation algorithms in computer vision.